 Barrick’s Corporate Social Responsibility Advisory Board was formed in 2012 and acts as an external sounding board on a range of corporate responsibility issues, including community relations, sustainable development, water, energy, climate change, security and human rights.

-The group currently includes Aron Cramer, Elizabeth Dowdeswell, Robert Fowler and Gare Smith.
-John Ruggie, author of the United Nations Guiding Principles on Business and Human Rights, will serve as a Special Consultant to the Board as part of his advisory role in the CSR practice at Foley Hoag LLP.
+The group currently includes Aron Cramer, Robert Fowler and Gare Smith.
+John Ruggie, author of the United Nations Guiding Principles on Business and Human Rights, serves as a Special Consultant to the Board.

 The Advisory Board is a forum for external thought leaders to engage with senior management at Barrick in constructive discussion and lesson-sharing, providing intelligence on emerging trends, and providing practical guidance on best practice in social and environmental performance.
 They meet with our CEO and other senior leaders in-person twice a year.